tkcsdvd/neo4j-movielens/README.md

 If you want to use the 20M dataset:

  * download dataset from http://files.grouplens.org/datasets/movielens/ml-20m.zip
- * move unzipped data into docker/ingestion/data
+ * move unzipped data into *docker/ingestion/data*
  * then follow instructions above

-**By default it only loads 1000 movies/users/ratings/tags.**
+**By default it only loads 1000 movies/links/ratings/tags.**

-If you want to increase that, you can do so in **ingestion.py**:
+If you want to increase that, you can do so by changing *ingestion.py*:

 ```python
 N_MOVIES = 1000